backlof/tRSS/README.md

 ### Include and Exclude

 - Both are optional
-- Separate each term by `;` - empty once are removed
+- Separate each term by `;` - empty ones are discarded
-- Use `Ignore caps` if caps vary
+- Use `Ignore caps` if cases vary

 #### Examples